Listed here are mostly beans I've had no trouble finding in Southern

 [Pueraria lobata alternately P. montana,

-bean - as much as 12 inches per day!
-It was brought from southern Japan to
+growing bean - as much as 12 inches per day!
+It was brought from southern

-the southeastern U.S. for cattle forage and erosion control - a move
+Japan to the southeastern U.S. for cattle forage and erosion control -

-universally regretted as it has taken over whole counties.
-It smothers all
+a move universally regretted, as it has taken over whole counties.
+It

-the native vegetation including large trees (it can climb over 90 feet)
+smothers all the native vegetation including large trees (it can climb

-and is immune to common herbicides, which it seems to think are fertilizer.
+over 90 feet) and is immune to common herbicides, which it seems to think

-and fried as squash flowers are, and the huge root tubers as root vegetables
+battered and fried as squash flowers are, and the huge root tubers as

-and powdered as a thickening agent (called Japanese arrowroot).
-The flowers
+root vegetables and powdered as a thickening agent (called Japanese

 Kabuli Chana (Kabli Chana) - Chick Peas